fooltowise/NeroNotes/Nero's Notes/Judges Analysis By Gorilla.md

 -   It is not hard to see a scenario where M&A growth is significantly higher and the exit multiple also significantly higher given Judges still relatively small size.

--   If Judges does evolve into more of a "Halma-type" business with multiple sector CEOs, more formalized shared use resources, and can sustain/grow its culture, then the upside is materially higher.
+-   If Judges does evolve into more of a "[[Halma]]-type" business with multiple sector CEOs, more formalized shared use resources, and can sustain/grow its culture, then the upside is materially higher.

 **Thesis**